Turnip Rock Farm and Cosmic Wheel Creamery

 Educational Opportunities: We are offering primarily an employment opportunity, not a purely educational opportunity.
 That said, we have an extensive library of books about sustainability, agriculture, and many other topics that you are free to utilize.
 We try to be available to answer questions and discuss ideas.
 We will be doing field walks, and we try to keep you informed about why we are doing the tasks we are doing.
 Visits to the other area farms for inspiration and educational opportunities are available.
 We live in a close knit community where it will be easy to see other operations.
 If you are motivated to learn and ask questions, the sky is the limit.
 We will answer any questions you have, and cover many areas as we weed, plant, and work.
 Sometimes you may not realize you are learning.
 But if you learn by observation, by doing, and are self motivated to learn, you will gain a lot from working with us!
 First year is learning how to use your body and observe the season as it goes, and if a person is willing to commit to multiple years we can spend more time learning the 'back end' of farming; financial, mechanical, theoretical.

 Skills Desired: No previous experience is required.
 We are looking for people who are motivated and genuinely interested in learning and doing farm work.
 It is hard work!
-It involves being active in extreme types of weather from very cold and rainy to very hot and humid to windy to perfectly clear beautiful sky days!
+It involves being physical in extreme types of weather from very cold and rainy to very hot and humid to windy to perfectly clear beautiful sky days!
 This work is challenging, but very rewarding and enjoyable at the same time.
-Having started as an intern and worked on many different kinds of farms, we understand how new and hard the work may be.
+Having started as interns and having worked on many different kinds of farms, we understand how new and hard the work and lifestyle may be.
 We will try to teach you as much as we can during the growing season.
-But first things first, we are professional farmers and that requires people who are dedicated to making things happen and looking forward to each new day.
-You must be able to lift at least 50 lbs and tolerate heat, cold, and tedious/repetitive work.
+But first things first, we are full time farmers and that requires people who are dedicated to making things happen and looking forward to each new day.
+You must be able to lift 50 lbs and tolerate heat, cold, and tedious/repetitive work.
 Activities will vary throughout the growing season.
 Greenhouse work April-June, and weeding, harvesting and packing boxes throughout the summer and into the fall.
 Some workers will drive deliveries into the cities.
 Farmers market work may be available if that is an interest to you.
 We are hiring 3 people for the entire season.
 You will have the opportunity to drive tractors, will be riding a transplanter, and working around various farm equipment, so mechanical aptitude is a plus, but not required.
 Good and respectful communication skills a must!

 Meals: All basic staples are provided.
-Lunch will be a shared meal that one person will cook for everyone, each person taking a day to cook.
+Lunch will be a shared meal that one person will cook for everyone, each person taking a day to cook lunch.
 Dinner and breakfast will be on your own, but we will be working together to get everyone fed and you'll never go hungry.
 We LOVE food and we love to eat.
 And we eat well!
 We are omnivores but vegetarian friendly.
 Staples such as coffee, grains, bread, cooking ingredients will be provided.
-We will eat mostly what is grown on the farm including milk, farmstead cheese, meat, and veggies. $150 deducted for board
+We will eat mostly what is grown on the farm including milk, farmstead cheese, meat, and veggies. $150 deducted for food

 Stipend: 12$ hr. starting.
 Pay is negotiable for applicants with previous farming experience.